MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/publish-ka.md

 After the content in the article is complete and reviewed, you can publish the article to the portal to make it available to your customers.
 You can publish the article immediately or schedule it for a later time.

 > [!IMPORTANT]
->  If your organization is using a portal to publish the knowledge articles, your customizer can write a plug-in that picks the published articles and posts on your portal, and also reports the article views.
+> If your organization uses a portal to publish the knowledge articles, your customizer can write a plug-in that picks the published articles and posts on your portal, and also reports the article views.

 ## Prerequisites